laero/RiotLeagueData/README.md

 # RiotLeagueData
-Node.js bindings for Riot's API.
+Node.js bindings for Riot Games API (Beta).
 Used to retrieve data relating to League of Legends.